-Davis has also added extensively to the literature on Blind Tom and Blind Boone.
+John has also added extensively to the literature on Blind Tom and Blind Boone.
 In addition to Will the Real Thomas Wiggins Please Stand Up! and the pianist’s own extensive liner notes to John Davis Plays Blind Tom, Marshfield Tornado, and Halley’s Comet, the supplementary essays in the accompanying booklet to John Davis Plays Blind Tom by the actor, sleight-of-hand artist, and scholar of eccentric performers, Ricky Jay; the neurologist and eminent writer, Oliver Sacks; and the poet, playwright, music critic, and political activist, Amiri Baraka (formerly LeRoi Jones), constitute significant contributions to Blind Tom scholarship by major literary figures.
-Davis has also written the entry on Blind Tom in the one-volume African American Lives, edited by Henry Louis Gates, Jr. and Evelyn Brooks Higginbotham, and published in 2004 by Oxford University Press in conjunction with the W.E.B.
-DuBois Institute for African and African American Research at Harvard University.
-That same entry appeared with others by Davis on Blind Boone and Louis Moreau Gottschalk in the landmark, multi-volume African American National Biography, released by Oxford University Press in February, 2008.
-Davis also co-authored a substantial chapter on Blind Tom and autism for the book, Stress and Coping in Autism, published by Oxford University Press in 2006, and contributed an essay to Merit, Not Sympathy, Wins: The Life and Times of Blind Boone, released in 2012 by Truman State University Press.
+John has also written the entry on Blind Tom in the one-volume African American Lives, edited by Henry Louis Gates, Jr. and Evelyn Brooks Higginbotham, and published in 2004 by Oxford University Press in conjunction with the W.E.B.
+DuBois Institute for African and African American Research (now the Hutchins Center for African & African American Research) at Harvard University.
+That same entry appeared with others by John on Blind Boone and Louis Moreau Gottschalk in the landmark, multi-volume African American National Biography, released by Oxford University Press in February, 2008.
+John also co-authored a substantial chapter on Blind Tom and autism for the book, Stress and Coping in Autism, published by Oxford University Press in 2006, and contributed an essay to Merit, Not Sympathy, Wins: The Life and Times of Blind Boone, released in 2012 by Truman State University Press.

-A graduate of The Phillips Exeter Academy, Davis holds a B.A. in History, and Russian Language and Literature, from Brown.
+A graduate of The Phillips Exeter Academy, John holds a B.A. in History, and Russian Language and Literature, from Brown University.
 His principal piano teachers during his undergraduate years were Aube Tzerko, Gabriel Chodos, and Seth Carlin.
-He subsequently earned a Master’s Degree in piano at Juilliard under the tutelage of Beveridge Webster, and studied with Herbert Stessin.
-John Davis is a Steinway Artist.
+He subsequently earned a Master’s Degree in piano at The Juilliard School under the tutelage of Beveridge Webster, and studied with Herbert Stessin.
+John is a Steinway Artist.